abinit/abinit/doc/tutorial/eph4isotc.md

 !!! important

-  Obviously, there is also another important contribution to phonon lifetimes due to non-harmonic terms in the expansion of the Born-Oppenheimer energy surface around the equilibrium point.
+  There is also another important contribution to phonon lifetimes due to non-harmonic terms in the expansion of the Born-Oppenheimer energy surface around the equilibrium point.
   In the many-body language these non-harmonic leads to phonon-phonon scattering that can give a substantial contribution to the phonon linewidths.
-  However, these non-harmonic terms will be ignored in the rest of the tutorial and we will be mainly focusing on the computation of the imaginary part of $\Pi$ in the harmonic approximation.
+  However, these non-harmonic terms will be ignored in the rest of the tutorial as we will be mainly focusing on the computation of the imaginary part of $\Pi$ in the harmonic approximation.

-At the level of the implementation, the integration of the double delta can be performed either with the tetrahedron scheme or by replacing the Dirac delta with a Gaussian function of finite width.
+At the level of the implementation, the integration of the double delta can be performed either with the tetrahedron scheme or by replacing the Dirac delta with a Gaussian of finite width.
 The integration algorithm is defined by the [[eph_intmeth]] input variable.
-In the case of Gaussian method, one can use a fixed broadening ([[eph_fsmear]] > 0) or an adaptive scheme ([[eph_fsmear]] < 0) in which the broadening is automatically computed from the electron group velocities [[cite:Li2015]].
+In the case of Gaussian method, one can use a fixed broadening ([[eph_fsmear]] > 0) or an adaptive scheme (activated by using a negative value for [[eph_fsmear]]) in which the broadening is automatically computed from the electron group velocities [[cite:Li2015]].

 !!! important

     The tetrahedron method is more accurate and does not require any broadening parameter.
-    Note, however, that in the present implementation the computational cost of the double delta with the tetrahedron method quickly increases with the size of the $\kk$-mesh so the adaptive Gaussian scheme represents a valid alternative, especially when a dense $\kk$-sampling is used.
+    Note, however, that in the present implementation the computational cost of the double delta with the tetrahedron method
+    quickly increases with the size of the $\kk$-mesh so the adaptive Gaussian scheme represents a valid alternative, especially when a dense $\kk$-sampling is used.